A significant portion of BWSH services are supported by donations received from the community.

 Pathway Shelter Home opened April 8, 1991 at 511 Union Street, Port Huron.
-The facility provides shelter and support services to men, couples and families.
+The facility provided shelter and support services to men, couples and families.
 Carolyn's Place, a 20 bed facility, was dedicated on December 14, 1995 in memory of former Executive Director, Carolyn Superczynski.
-DARES became Safe Horizons in the year 2000 with a new direction and mission.
-Safe Horizons received the first Supportive Housing grant in 2002, consisting of 10 slots for mentally ill clients.
-Currently 75 slots are involved with the Supportive Housing Program.
-Safe Horizons has provided more than 70,000 nights of stay for the benefit of the residents of St. Clair County.
+DARES became Safe Horizons in the year 2000.

 Safe Horizons became Blue Water Safe Horizons (BWSH) in 2012.